Here's everything you need to know about the Pittsburgh Opera!

 Again, this is a personal preference.
 Pricing is obviously a consideration, as are sightlines and your need to get up close and personal or being farther away to appreciate the entire production.
 If the broader view is better for you, then pricing and views from Orchestra floor or First Tier provide good options.
 If you want to feel like the queen, sit in the front of the Director's Circle.

 The Pittsburgh Opera makes this easier than you'd imagine.
 They run supertitles above the stage so you can read along with the flow of the show.
-In addition, this last opera is in English, so you may not even need the supertitles.
+In addition, two operas in the 2018-2019 are in English so you may not even need the supertitles!

 This isn't supposed to be like going to school.
 You are going to the opera for entertainment, but getting some education is a natural byproduct of your experience.
 Embrace it!
 Try to listen to the opera in advance.
 Download it from iTunes or buy the CD.
 Go to YouTube and watch video clips of other productions just to familiarize yourself with your show.
 Remember, this is fun, not torture.
 Enjoy the immersion!

 No!
 While the best seats in the house can be pricey, Pittsburgh Opera offers adult tickets as low as $14.
 Tickets for kids ages 6-18 are half-price.
 Plus, Pittsburgh Opera offers a multitude of discounts for students, groups, and other folks.

 Here's where the opera company gives you even more assistance.
 Prior to every show, one hour before the curtain rises, experts give you some context, basically the where, when, and why of the opera you are about to see.
 It's right in front of the stage, you sit nearby, listen closely and prepare yourself for what's to come.

 Productions held on Tuesday evenings have receptions following the show with artists and staff attending.
 These are in the Benedum Center lobby.
 You can ask questions and get to know the folks who have just entertained you.
 Oh yes, one last thing, it's free!